"A living being seeks above all to discharge its strength. Life itself is will to power. Nothing else matters."

 Port Town: The capital of the Southern map is right next to a gigantic lake.

-Product Placement: Has several Jeep vehicles from the time of release.
-When every other car is a rusted pile of junk held together with sheet metal and wishes, it's a little jarring to find a brand new SUV.
+Product Placement: Has a couple of Jeep vehicles from the time of release.
+When every other car is a fictional rusted pile of junk held together with sheet metal and wishes, it's a little jarring to find a far number of real-life American 4x4s in war torn Africa, albeit in similarly beaten up states.

 Pyrrhic Victory: In the end, you rid yourself of the leaders who ordered you to help them destroy each other and you rescue the civilian population from nationwide genocide, but you and nearly every other character in the entire game dies in the process, Reuben's reports on the war are ignored, and there's no sign that the conflict will ever end.